 Zhushan Lianxing Temple Introduction

-The Zhusha Mazu is said to have come from Fujian, China, during the Qing Dynasty.
-When crossing the Black Water Ditch from Meizhou to Taiwan, the journey was both dangerous and tumultuous.
-There is a saying that "ten crossings result in three returns and one loss."
-How could the Mazu statue arrive safely in Taiwan through the tumultuous waters of the Black Water Ditch?
-The early settlers' solution was to carve the statue in separate sections, which were brought to Taiwan and then reassembled.
-This assembly created joints, making the statue appear as if it had movable connections, rather than being a single carved piece as seen today.
-The Mazu belief in Taiwan has significant commonality and has become an object of faith for many, especially due to its unique regional significance.
-The "Red and White Flower Incident," "Jin Snake Warning," and "Reconciliation Wine" in Zhushan are legendary local anti-Japanese historical stories related to Mazu.
-The temple houses two ancient monument tablets; one is the "Prohibition Against Extorting Bamboo Rafts" tablet, and the other is the "Ma Shi Tablet," which has a broken history of connection related to disputes over incense money.
-Additionally, on Yunlin Road above the Mazu Temple, Zhushan is home to the remaining traditional shoemaker who still practices traditional techniques, ensuring that good leather shoes can be repaired here.
-The cultural space at the temple entrance serves as a source for local customs and folklore.
-(Why do Japanese people love white, while Taiwanese prefer red for happiness?
-In the Red and White Flower Massacre, why did Japanese people wear red flowers while Taiwanese wore white flowers?)
+According to legend, Mazu came to Taiwan from Meizhou, Fujian, during the Qing Dynasty.
+The journey across the Black Water Ditch was perilous and tumultuous, famously described by the saying, "Ten crossings, three returns, and one loss."
+How could the Mazu statue safely reach Taiwan amidst the fierce winds and waves of the Black Water Ditch?
+Early settlers carved the statue into several sections, which were brought to Taiwan and reassembled, creating joints that resemble a figure with mobility, rather than a single carved statue as seen today.
+Mazu worship has a significant commonality in Taiwan, becoming a shared object of faith, reflecting local uniqueness.
+The "Red and White Flower Incident," "Jin Snake Warning," and "Reconciliation Wine" in Zhushan are legendary historical stories of local resistance against the Japanese.
+The temple preserves two ancient monument stones, the "Prohibition of Extortion of Bamboo Rafts Inscription," and the "Broken Horse Inscription," which has a history of connection and is related to disputes over incense money in 1900.
+Additionally, on Yunlin Road above the Mazu Temple, the last remaining cobbler in Zhushan still practices traditional methods, restoring good leather shoes.
+The cultural space in front of the temple serves as a source for local folklore and various everyday matters.
+(Why do the Japanese favor white, while Taiwanese see red as auspicious?
+In the Red and White Flower Massacre, why did the Japanese wear red flowers, while the Taiwanese wore white?)